Evaluating and Mitigating LLM-as-a-judge Bias in Communication Systems: Introduction

 In communications network scenarios, the consequences of a biased AI judge can be serious.
 Consider a network operations center that uses a conversational AI assistant to suggest configuration changes or diagnose faults.
 An LLM-as-a-Judge might automatically grade each suggested fix on relevance and correctness before implementation.
 Suppose the judge model has a verbosity or ``rich content" bias, it may consistently give higher scores to answers that look detailed and verbose, even if they contain unnecessary information.
 The judge could favor responses filled with technical jargon, lengthy explanations, or extraneous references while undervaluing simpler but more effective solutions.
 Another example is telecom customer support chatbots: an LLM judge could oversee the bot’s responses for quality and decide when to hand off the conversation to a human agent.
 If a gender bias or popularity (bandwagon) bias creeps into the judge, it might improperly evaluate responses for certain customer demographics or unconventional queries, impacting user experience and fairness.

-{In this paper, we systematically examine the impact of bias in LLM-as-Judge systems under point-wise settings within communication scenarios, as illustrated in Fig. \ref{fig:overview}.} We focus on how an LLM judge’s scoring is influenced by answers that exhibit specific bias-inducing features.
+{In this paper, we systematically examine the impact of bias in LLM-as-Judge systems under pointwise settings within communication scenarios, as illustrated in Fig. \ref{fig:overview}.} We focus on how an LLM judge’s scoring is influenced by answers that exhibit specific bias-inducing features.
 We consider 11 types of biases \cite{chen2024humans}, including subtle implicit biases like verbosity, rich content, or chain-of-thought, as well as more explicit biases like gendered context, authoritative references, or injected factual errors.
 Our experiments reveal several key findings.

-First, we found that a well-configured LLM judge, especially one prompted with a detailed evaluation rubric and strict criteria, is largely immune to implicit biases, e.g., verbosity, chain-of-thought, and content richness, and appropriately penalizes explicit biases such as gender and factual error biases.
-In our tests, none of the bias-injected answers received higher average scores than their clean counterparts under a rigorous judge prompt.
-In fact, injecting biases significantly reduced the judged score.
-For example, adding an authoritative reference lowered GPT-Judge’s score from 9.12 to 3.94, and verbosity bias reduced it from 9.12 to 8.78.
-Second, considering smaller companies often fine-tune local LLMs using high-scoring responses, we assess the downstream impact of training on implicitly biased yet high-scoring data.
-The results show that fine-tuning with such data significantly degrades model performance, yielding even lower scores than the original pretrained model.
-Third, we demonstrate that these bias effects generalize across multiple datasets, from knowledge-intensive Q\&A (MMLU-Pro \cite{wang2024mmlu} and GPQA \cite{rein2024gpqa}) to open-ended reasoning tasks (JudgeLM \cite{zhu2023judgelm}).
-At the end, we discuss several mitigation strategies for building more trustworthy LLM-as-a-Judge systems, including robust prompt design to enforce objective evaluation criteria, automated bias detection before scoring, model calibration to reduce sensitivity to superficial features, and ensemble judging with human oversight for high-stakes decisions.
-Our goal is to promote more consistent, unbiased, and trustworthy AI evaluation in communication systems.
+\textbf{First}, we find that a well-configured LLM judge can penalize biased inputs by scoring them lower than clean counterparts, and it is more sensitive to explicit biases (e.g., authority) than implicit ones (e.g., verbosity).
+For instance, an incorrect/irrelevant authoritative reference drops GPT-Judge’s score from 9.12 to 3.94, while verbosity reduces it only from 9.12 to 8.78.
+Furthermore, we observe that although detailed prompts lower absolute scores, the relative penalty on biased answers stays stable across prompting strategies, suggesting bias sensitivity is intrinsic to LLM judges rather than prompt-induced. \textbf{Second}, considering smaller companies often fine-tune local LLMs using high-scoring responses, we assess the downstream impact of training on implicitly biased yet high-scoring data.
+Our results show that although such fine-tuning can improve performance over the pretrained model, models fine-tuned on biased data consistently underperform those fine-tuned on clean data under the LLM-as-a-Judge evaluation framework.